looptribe/paytoshi-faucet/README.md

     password: root
     name: paytoshi_faucet
 ```
 * Visit your faucet.
-A wizard should create the database and admin password.
-You can edit then the basic parameters in your admin area.
+A wizard will create the admin password and populate the database.
+You will then be able to edit your faucet in your admin area.

 ## Development
-* ReCaptcha support is planned shortly.
 * MySQL is the only supported database